devsumitgupta/RandomUtils/README.md

 RandomUtils
 ===========

-my first test repo for some random script work
+my first test repo for some random script work, mainly some test work on trial.
+It may or may not work for everyone.